Kitware/kwcoco/docs/source/getting_started.md

 ## TODO / Notes:

-- [X] For multispectral images, what happens when the images are no the same resolution? - Each auxiliary image now holds a "transform" from the base image resolution to the auxiliary image resolution.
+- [X] For multispectral images, what happens when the images are no the same resolution? - Each auxiliary image now holds an attribute "base_to_aux", which is a transform from the base image resolution to the auxiliary image resolution.

+- [ ] WRT to the previous issue, we should handle VRTs as a more concise way to store this data.